Communications Funds & Grants FAQ

 *Must provide documentation to SE Uplift to support rational behind using communications funds to partner (IE flyers, screen shots of website postings, sponsorship benefits, etc.).

-Absolutely!
-Your communications funds proposal can be changed/updated throughout the year with board approval.
+Communication funds are more flexible and fund proposals can be changed/updated throughout the year with board approval.
 Any major changes will need to be submitted to and approved by SE Uplift prior to requesting reimbursement for the new expenses.

-Sorry, no, communications funds cannot be used to purchase items that the neighborhood association plans to sell.
+Sorry.
+No, communications funds cannot be used to purchase items the group plans to sell.

 Unfortunately, as much as we all love food, communications funds cannot be used on snacks or food for meetings.